And What Will People Say?

 • Do you have a better understanding about the nuances of domestic violence within the South Asian community?
 84% 84%

-• Do you feel more informed about where to access of recommend culturally appropriate support for anyone experience domestic violence within the South Asian community?
+• Do you feel more informed about where to recommend culturally appropriate support for anyone experiencing DV within the South Asian community?
 81% 81%

 Contact us if you're interested in supporting Behind Closed Doors